Introduction

 Use cases

-- Default token - Policies associated with DNS
+- Default token - Useful for associating policies with DNS

 Oracl { tokens { default = <token secret id linked to your policies> } }